South Africa lays Archbishop Desmond Tutu to rest | DW | 01.01.2022

 The funeral started with a hymn and a procession of clerics down the aisle burning incense and carrying candles inside the church where, for years, Tutu used the pulpit to fight against the country's white minority regime.

-South Africa has been marking a week of mourning following Tutu's death on 26 December.
+South Africa has been marking a week of mourning following Tutu's death on December 26.
+He was aged 90.

-Tutu died peacefully aged 90 at the Oasis Frail Care Center in Cape Town, his trust said.
-He had been hospitalized several times since 2015 after being diagnosed with prostate cancer in 1997.

 "When we were in the dark, he brought light,'' Archbishop of Canterbury Justin Welby, the head of the worldwide Anglican church, said in a video message shown at the funeral mass.